Author: StarLight Massacre

 "We don't know, we've just got back and the front door was open when we came onto the street."
 Remus explained rationally.

-Dumbledore nodded and he took the point position of the group as he strode forward and entered the building, the bottom of the house seemed normal, no movement, which in itself was abnormal as the house should be bustling with noise and people getting ready for dinner.
+Dumbledore nodded and he took the point position of the group as he strode forward and entered the building, the bottom of the house seemed normal, no movement, which in itself was abnormal as the house should have been bustling with noise and people getting ready for dinner.

 "The house smells of blood."
 Remus whispered lightly, his skin going a greyish-white.